Address101 South LeSueur

 For many years, the Mesa Arizona Temple was known as the "Lamanite Temple," as it was the destination of annual temple excursions for Hispanic and Native American members of the Church, especially the Mexican Saints.

-The Mesa Arizona Temple was originally constructed with muraled progressive-style ordinance rooms: Creation Room, Garden Room, World Room, and Terrestrial Room (no murals).
-They were designed around a grand staircase leading to the Celestial Room, occupying the highest level of the temple.
+The Mesa Arizona Temple features beautiful hand-painted murals on the walls of its progressive-capable ordinance rooms: Creation Room, Garden Room, World Room, and Terrestrial Room (no murals).
+They are designed around a grand staircase leading to the Celestial Room, which occupies the highest level of the temple.

 In 1980, a fourth ordinance room was added by converting a space previously used by the female patrons.
 This allowed endowment sessions to begin every half hour.